emanuelvidall/Logic-Calculator/README.md

 ## About The Project 📚

-This project was proposed by the teacher of Computational Mathematics course at University of Fortaleza (UNIFOR) You're requested to develop a propositional logic calculator, using the logical connectives and verifying for a WFF (well-formulated-formula), printing the results in the form of truth table.<br>
+This project was proposed by the teacher of Computational Mathematics course at University of Fortaleza (UNIFOR) We've been requested to develop a propositional logic calculator, using the logical connectives and verifying for a WFF (well-formulated-formula), printing the results in the form of truth table.<br>
 Development in collaboration with [Rafael Saboia](https://github.com/rafaelsaboia)